Final Examination (film): Plot

-A police officer fails in capturing a drug dealer in Los Angeles, so his boss Hugh Janus transfers him to Hawaii for disciplinary reasons.
+A police officer Shane Newman fails in capturing a drug dealer in Los Angeles, so his boss Hugh Janus transfers him to Hawaii for disciplinary reasons.
 On the island some former female students are just gathering in a luxury hotel.
 The young ladies once belonged to the sorority "Omega Kappa Omega" and are now invited to an erotic photo shoot which is organised by Derek Simmons, the editor of the Cavalier Magazine.
 Shortly after their arrival, Terri Walker, one of the former students, is strangled in the pool while her friend William Culp is absent for some minutes.
 Detective Newman begins to investigate the murder together with his new colleague Julie Seska and the coroner Ferguson.
 Next to Terri's corpse they find a document which resembles a final examination certificate and has the imprint "Failed" on it.
 William tells them to observe Derek Simmons very closely.

 In the following night, the next student dies.
 Amanda Calvin is lured outside to the pool by a phone call and falls victim to the unknown murderer.
 Later the cops find William in the hotel room of the student Megan Davidson, who also belongs to the group.
 They just had sex and now they are questioned.
 The cops get to know the background of the series of murders.
 Five years ago, Rachel Kincaid committed suicide by falling from a bridge in her car.
 At that time she was the favourite for the election of the sorority's speaker, but she was mobbed by her competitor Kristen Neal, who is also present in Hawaii now.